 • Field Flag: The US Field Flag measures 6 foot 8 inches hoist by 12 foot fly and is flown when distinguished guests are present.

 • Storm Flag: Like the name indicates, storm flags are hung when there is a storm over the military post.
-The US storm flag measures 5 foot hoist by 9 foot 6 inches fly.
+The US storm warning flag measures 5-foot hoist by 9 foot 6 inches fly.

 • Internment Flag: Also known as burial flags, these are used to honor and show respect to fallen soldiers and veterans during the funeral.
 The US Interment Flags measure 5 foot hoist by 9 foot 6 inches fly and are typically made of cotton material.